JoshuaDelosSantos/replus-ios-project/replusGoBackEnd/internal/repository/README.md

 }
 ```

-The ExerciseRepository interface manages exercise data operations.
+The **ExerciseRepository** interface manages exercise data operations.
 It includes:
-	•	GetExercises: Retrieving all exercises.
+- GetExercises: Retrieving all exercises.
-	•	CreateExercise: Adding a new exercise to the database.
+- CreateExercise: Adding a new exercise to the database.
-	•	GetExercisesBySessionID: Fetching exercises associated with a specific session.
+- GetExercisesBySessionID: Fetching exercises associated with a specific session.
-	•	UpdateExercise: Updating details of an existing exercise.
+- UpdateExercise: Updating details of an existing exercise.
-	•	DeleteExercise: Removing an exercise from the database by its ID.
+- DeleteExercise: Removing an exercise from the database by its ID.

 This interface simplifies interactions with exercise data.
 ```